Human Torch (android): Early life

-The Human Torch was a humanoid android created by Professor Phineas Horton in his lab in Brooklyn, New York for "scientific" purposes.
+The Human Torch was an android created by Professor Phineas Horton in his lab in Brooklyn, New York for "scientific" purposes.
 At a press-conference unveiling, however, Horton's creation burst into flames when exposed to oxygen.
 The android showed human-like sentience, personality, and awareness, but the spectators feared that he posed a safety threat.
 Public outcry led to the Torch being sealed in concrete, though he escaped due to a crack that let oxygen seep in.
-The Torch then inadvertently caused parts of New York City to burn and, after dealing with a mobster who wanted to gain advantage of his abilities for fire insurance (and accidentally causing the mobster's death in an explosion), he eventually learned to control his flame, rebelled against his creator, and vowed to help humanity.
+The Torch then inadvertently set parts of New York City on fire and, after dealing with a mobster who wanted to gain advantage of his abilities for fire insurance (and accidentally causing the mobster's death in an explosion), he eventually learned to control his flame, rebelled against his creator, and vowed to help humanity.

 The Torch later first encountered and battled Namor the Sub-Mariner.

 He would join other heroes as war broke out in Europe, and later in the Pacific, to fight the Axis powers.
 In his solo title's debut issue, he acquired a young partner, Thomas "Toro" Raymond, the mutant son of two nuclear scientists whose exposure to radiation gave him the ability to control fire.
 The Human Torch also joined the New York City police force as part of his "human cover" under the name James "Jim" Hammond.
 He would later drop the human name and serve the police force outright as the Human Torch, fighting villains and his off-and-on foe, the Sub-Mariner.